erikwestra/ripple-dev-portal/API.md

 ### Confirming a Payment ###

-> __`GET /v1/accounts/:account/payments/:transaction_id`__
+> __`GET /v1/accounts/{account}/payments/{transaction_id}`__

 To confirm that your payment has been submitted successfully, you can call this API endpoint.
-The `:transaction_id` value can either be the transaction hash for the desired payment, or the payment's client resource ID.
+The `transaction_id` value can either be the transaction hash for the desired payment, or the payment's client resource ID.

 The server will return the details of your payment: